-- clear processes for converting crypto to naira,
+- a clear path for converting bitcoin to naira,

 GCBUYING – Direct Conversion Without P2P Negotiation

-GCBUYING appeals to users who want to avoid the back-and-forth typical of peer-to-peer trading.
+GCBUYING is often used by people who prefer to avoid the back-and-forth that can happen in peer-to-peer trades.
 Instead of matching with buyers, users interact directly with the platform.

 How it works in practice: